-- Using where a child was, what they were doing, or who they were with to make them feel responsible. - How a child looks or behaves. - Whether a child was under the influence of alcohol or drugs. - Whether a child was sexually active. - Whether a child reported their abuse or exploitation to police.
+- Using where a child was, what they were doing, or who they were with to make them feel responsible. - · How a child looks or behaves. - Whether a child was under the influence of alcohol or drugs. - Whether a child was sexually active. - Whether a child reported their abuse or exploitation to police. - Placing the responsibility on the child to keep themselves safe eg in risk assessments. - Referring to a child's experiences of exploitation as a "lifestyle choice".